API Reference

 • name: The name of the vector storage

-• key: The ID of the vector to delete
+• keys: One or more keys of the vectors to delete

 Return Value